 Pass out the participant packets containing the agenda and copies of the PowerPoint presentations for each session.
-Review the objectives for the training.
+Review the objectives for the training of trainers.

-By the end of this training, participants will have
+By the end of this training of trainers, participants will have

-- reviewed statistics related to older adults and fires, - learned how to conduct home assessments and educate seniors about fire safety, - learned how to install smoke alarms (if applicable), and - discussed next steps for implementing the home assessments and education.
+- familiarized themselves with the contents of the Fire Safe Seniors Tool Kit; - reviewed statistics related to older adults and fires; - learned how to conduct home assessments, install smoke alarms, and educate seniors about fire safety; and - discussed how to organize trainings for their own staff and volunteers.